GIS_Update Courses

 English level

-Recommended is language level B2 or higher according to the Common European Framework (CEF), or an equivalent level.
-We rely on your self-assessment, no language proof is needed.
+We recommend a language level of B2 or higher according to the Common European Framework of Reference for Languages (CEFR) or an equivalent level.
+We rely on your self-assessment; no language certificate is required.

 Hardware